Minard-NG/Tic-Tac/README.md

 }
 ```

-The game flow logic, an onclick event handler is binded to every game button.
+For the game flow, an onclick event handler is binded to every game button.
 The helps to check if the button has been clicked before.
 If not, it updates the innerText of the button accordingly.

 ```js
 let currentPlayer = 'X'; //Player X starts the game